sbalian/quantum-random/README.md

 You can pass your key to `qrandom` in three ways:

 1. By setting the environment variable `QRANDOM_API_KEY`.
-2. By running `qrandom-init` to save your key in an INI file stored in a subdirectory of your home config directory as specified by XDG, e.g., `/home/<your-username>/.config/qrandom/`.
+2. By running the included command line utility `qrandom-init` to save your key in `qrandom.ini` in a subdirectory of your home config directory as specified by XDG, e.g., `/home/<your-username>/.config/qrandom/`.
-3. By running `qrandom-init` to save your key in an INI file in a directory of your choice set by `QRANDOM_CONFIG_DIR`.
+3. By running `qrandom-init` to save your key in `qrandom.ini` in a directory of your choice, and then specifying this directory by setting `QRANDOM_CONFIG_DIR`.

-`qrandom` will look for the key in the order above.
-The `qrandom-init` command line utility is installed as part of the package.
+If `QRANDOM_API_KEY` is set, its value is used as the API key and the config file is not read.
+Otherwise, `qrandom` will look for the key in the config directory.
+The config directory defaults to the XDG home config and can be changed by setting `QRANDOM_CONFIG_DIR`.

 ## Pre-fetching batches